lifuyue/spider/README.md

 - Do not crawl protected or private data.
 - Use responsibly and evaluate legal compliance before production use.

+## Douban Top 250
+- For learning only; respect Douban site terms and robots.
+- Keep crawl frequency low (config limits QPS) to minimize impact.
+- Do not redistribute or commercialize scraped data.

 ## Roadmap
 | version | milestone |
 |---------|-----------|